spinos/nadir/README.txt

 In CMakeFilters.cmake, set to find zlib and szip static librarties only.
 Build zlib and szip static library only as well.
 Link static hdf5, zlib, szip, so everything will reside inside the third party library.
 Resulting dll will be a lot bigger.
 *Load third party dll only.
 No need to load hdf5, zlib, szip dlls any more.

+A Valid Mesh
+*Must have at least one UV set
+*Face connection is clockwise